About This Chapter

 GACE English: Elements & Language of Literature - Chapter Summary

-- The influence of form and structure in drama and poetry
+- Recognize the effects of form and structure

 Use the handy video tags if you want to check out any video segments a second time after your initial review.
 Verify your knowledge of the issues by completing each lesson's short practice quiz.